linode/apl-docs/docs/for-devs/get-started/lab-11.md

 ## Expose the service

-Now go to the [Expose services](lab-18) lab and expose the `auto` service.
-When the service is created, go to `Services` in the left menu and click on the Url of the `auto` service.
+Now go to the [Expose services](lab-18) lab and expose the `green` service.
+When the service is created, go to `Services` in the left menu and click on the Url of the `green` service.
 What do you see?

 ## Make code change to trigger a new build